 Go to Declaration

 This command allows you to navigate to the declaration of a symbol from any symbol usage.
-You can invoke this command from the editor editor, from the Structure window and other tool windows.
+You can invoke this command from the editor, from the Structure window and other tool windows.

 To navigate in the opposite direction (symbol usages) you can use the Go to Usages of Symbol command.